lukmanaj/ArewaDS-Machine-Learning-Assignments/README.md

 # ArewaDS-Machine-Learning-Assignments

 This repository contains the assignments in the Arewa Data Science Machine Learning curriculum (first cohort).
 The Machine Learning stage of the Arewa Data Science Academy fellowship is a ten-week program designed to develop practical machine learning skills for the fellows.
-The repo containing the course content can be found [here](<https://github.com/arewadataScience/ML-4-Beginners-Arewa-Datascience>).
+The github repository containing the course content can be found [here](<https://github.com/arewadataScience/ML-4-Beginners-Arewa-Datascience>).

 The breakdown of the concepts covered, alongside my assignment attempts, is as follows: